American Beauty (1999 film): Casting

-Kirsten Dunst was offered the role of Angela Hayes but she turned it down.
+Kirsten Dunst was offered the role of Angela Hayes, but she turned it down because of the character and Lester's sexual behaviors.
+Sarah Michelle Gellar also declined the same role, due to scheduling conflicts with Buffy The Vampire Slayer.

 For the roles of Jane, Ricky, and Angela, DreamWorks gave Mendes carte blanche.
 By November 1998, Thora Birch, Wes Bentley, and Mena Suvari had been cast in the parts—in Birch's case, despite the fact she was 16 years old and was deemed underage for a brief nude scene, which her parents had to approve.
 Child labor representatives accompanied Birch's parents on set during the filming of the nude scene.
 Bentley overcame competition from top actors under the age of 25 to be cast.
 The 2009 documentary My Big Break followed Bentley, and several other young actors, before and after he landed the part.
 To prepare, Mendes provided Bentley with a video camera, telling the actor to film what Ricky would.
 Peter Gallagher and Allison Janney were cast (as Buddy Kane and Barbara Fitts) after filming began in December 1998.
 Mendes gave Janney a book of paintings by Edvard Munch.
 He told her, "Your character is in there somewhere."
 Mendes cut much of Barbara's dialogue, including conversations between Colonel Frank Fitts and her, as he felt that what needed to be said about the pair—their humanity and vulnerability—was conveyed successfully through their shared moments of silence.
 Chris Cooper plays Colonel Frank Fitts, Scott Bakula plays Jim Olmeyer, and Sam Robards plays Jim Berkley.
 Jim and Jim were deliberately depicted as the most normal, happy—and boring—couple in the film.
 Ball's inspiration for the characters came from a thought he had after seeing a "bland, boring, heterosexual couple" who wore matching clothes: "I can't wait for the time when a gay couple can be just as boring."
 Ball also included aspects of a gay couple he knew who had the same forename.

 Mendes insisted on two weeks of cast rehearsals, although the sessions were not as formal as he was used to in the theater, and the actors could not be present at every one.
 Several improvisations and suggestions by the actors were incorporated into the script.
 An early scene showing the Burnhams leaving home for work was inserted later on to show the low point that Carolyn and Lester's relationship had reached.
 Spacey and Bening worked to create a sense of the love that Lester and Carolyn once had for one another; for example, the scene in which Lester almost seduces Carolyn after the pair argues over Lester's buying a car was originally "strictly contentious".